Man City routs West Ham 5-0 to start Premier League defense

 Jesus broke the deadlock in the 25th minute, converting Kyle Walker’s cross from close range after Mahrez had played the England right-back in on the right.

-West Ham never looked convincing.
-City’s Oleksandr Zinchenko intervened when Manuel Lanzini was through at the other end, before Ederson had little trouble gathering the ball from new signing Sebastien Haller’s attempted overhead kick.
+West Ham rarely looked convincing.
+City’s Oleksandr Zinchenko intervened when Manuel Lanzini was through at the other end, before Ederson had little trouble gathering the ball from record signing Sebastien Haller’s attempted overhead kick.

-It was only a matter of when City would increase the tempo and make more of its superiority.
+It was only a matter of when City, with summer signing Rodri looking assured in midfield, would increase the tempo and make more of its superiority.

 Kevin de Bruyne set up Sterling to score through Lukasz Fabianski’s legs in the 51st, minutes before Jesus had a well-worked team effort ruled out through VAR for offside.
 Sterling, played in by David Silva before he crossed for Jesus’ tap in, appeared to have his shoulder ahead of the defender.